cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Infant's Acquisition of Locomotion and New Attachment Behaviors**

 * Infant able to maintain proximity with caregiver through locomotion (Ainsworth et al., 1978)
-* New attachment behaviors: preference for approaching attachment figure, following, using as a secure base, flight to attachment figure (Marvin & Britner, 2008)
+* **New attachment behaviors**: preference for approaching attachment figure, following, using as a secure base, flight to attachment figure (Marvin & Britner, 2008)
-* Other new behaviors: burying face in attachment figure's lap and clinging when frightened or distressed
+* **Other new behaviors**: burying face in attachment figure's lap and clinging when frightened or distressed

 **Good Enough Infant-Caregiver System**